CNES/shareloc/docs/source/user_manual_elevation_handling.rst

  * monolitic data : tiled DEM has to be mosaicked, using ``gdalbuildvrt`` command for example.
  * georeferenced : DEM must contains geotransform and :term:`CRS`.

-add ref to SRTM

 :term:`DEM` can be used for Localization on DEM function and Rectification using `shareloc.dtm.DTM` class.

 Since Shareloc works w.r.t elllipsoid by default, geoid height has to be removed from :term:`DEM` if w.r.t geoid.
-Shareloc provides egm96_15 in its data `https://gitlab.cnes.fr/cars/shareloc/-/blob/master/valid/dtm/geoid/egm96_15.gtx`
+Shareloc provides egm96_15 in its  `data <https://gitlab.cnes.fr/cars/shareloc/-/blob/master/valid/dtm/geoid/egm96_15.gtx>`

 .. code-block:: bash